TwoBitMachines/FlareEngineDocs/source/AI/ai.rst

 For example, a Sequence will run its child nodes in sequence until it finds one that returns Failure.
 A Parallel will run all its children at the same time.

+Each composite node also has the option to enable a default animation signal.

 Decorator Node
 --------------